aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/ai/translate-text-file/_index.md

 ---
-title: "Aspose.Cells Cloud Web API – Translate Text File with AI-Powered Language Conversion"
+title: "Aspose.Cells Cloud API v4.0 – Translate Text File (AI‑Powered)"
 second_title: "Document"
-ArticleTitle: "How to Translate Text Files Using Aspose.Cells Cloud AI Translation API"
+ArticleTitle: "Step‑by‑Step Guide to Translate Text Files with Aspose.Cells Cloud AI API"
 linktitle: "Translate Text File"
 type: docs
 url: /translate-text-file/
-keywords: "Aspose.Cells, Cloud API, AI translation, translate text file, multilingual conversion, REST PUT, target language code, file upload translation, raw text translation, spreadsheet AI"
+keywords: "Aspose.Cells Cloud, Translate Text File, AI translation, REST API, v4.0, multilingual, plain text, file upload, raw text, target language"
-description: "Learn how to use the Aspose.Cells Cloud AI TranslateTextFile endpoint to convert text files into any supported language.
-Supports both multipart file upload and raw text payload, preserves formatting, and returns a downloadable translated file."
+description: "Translate plain‑text files with Aspose.Cells Cloud AI.
+Supports multipart upload or raw text, preserves formatting, and returns a downloadable “_translated” file."
 weight: 100
 ---

 The **TranslateTextFile** endpoint leverages Aspose.Cells Cloud AI services to translate the content of a text file into a specified target language.
 It supports two operation modes: (1) **File Upload Mode** – send a text file via multipart/form-data and receive a translated file; (2) **Direct Content Mode** – post raw text in the request body and get the translated text directly.
-The service preserves original line breaks and formatting, automatically appends a "\_translated" suffix to the filename, and returns the result as a downloadable stream.
+The service preserves original line breaks and formatting, automatically appends a “_translated” suffix to the filename, and returns the result as a downloadable stream.
 Ideal for batch translation of documents, integration into multilingual workflows, or on‑the‑fly translation of user‑generated content.

 ## **Translate Text File API**